ScottSyms/RustAISe/README.md

     let mut sat_time_cache: Arc<Mutex<HashMap<String, String>>> =
         Arc::new(Mutex::new(HashMap::new()));
 ```
-Like the interprocess channels, the must be cloned in each thread instance.
+Like the interprocess channels, the hash maps must be cloned in each thread instance.

 ```
     // Initiate Hashmaps for multisentence AIS messages